-AUTOMATIC LEVELING SYSTEM (Fifth-Wheel Models If equipped)
+AUTOMATIC LEVELING SYSTEM (If equipped)

 Your RV may be equipped with the automatic leveling jack system which provides the ability to automate the leveling process for you.
-The control panel for this system is located inside the front exterior storage compartment on the driver side of your fifth-wheel RV.
+The control panel for this system is located inside the front exterior storage compartment on the driver side of your fifth-wheel or in the forward pass-thru storage compartment on the passenger side of the front wall on a conventional travel trailer.
+Conventional travel trailers will have an additional control panel inside at the monitor location.
 This feature can be programmed to remember your hitch height so that when you are ready to leave your campsite your hitch hook-up process is simplified.
-Additional product literature can be found in your owner information packet.
+Please refer to product literature found in your owner information packet for operation.

-• Failure to act in accordance with the following may result in death or serious personal injury.
-The use of the Ground Control 3.0 leveling system to support the trailer for any reason other than which it is intended is prohibited by Lippert's limited warranty.
+- Failure to act in accordance with the following may result in death or serious personal injury.
+The use of the Ground Control 3.0 / TT Leveling system to support the trailer for any reason other than which it is intended is prohibited by Lippert's limited warranty.
 The Lippert leveling system is designed as a "leveling" system only and should not be used to provide service for any reason under the trailer such as changing tires or servicing the leveling system.
-Any attempts to change tires or perform other service while trailer is supported by the Ground Control 3.0 leveling system could result in damage to the 5th wheel and/or cause death or serious injury.
+Any attempts to change tires or perform other service while trailer is supported by the Ground Control 3.0 / TT Leveling system could result in damage to the trailer and/or cause death or serious injury. - People and pets should be clear of the trailer while the leveling system is operating.
+Never lift the trailer completely off the ground.
+Lifting the trailer so the wheels are not touching the ground will create an unstable and unsafe condition.